-There are some herbs and supplements that people claim can help raise progesterone levels.
+People claim that some herbs and supplements can help raise progesterone levels.
 These include:

 - evening primrose oil

-It is important to remember that the FDA do not test herbs and supplements in the same way as prescription medications.
-There is also not much evidence to support their use for these purposes.
+Remember that the FDA do not test herbs and supplements in the same way as prescription medications.
+Also, not much evidence is available supporting their use for these purposes.